drcsh/python-raycaster/README.md

 player.

 However, while this works well in C++, it's slow in Python, with each full raycast of the screen averaging at about 0.56s.
-So I started refining this.
+What we really need is rendering times at < 0.016s to get 60fps.
+The faster, the better.
+So I started refining the algorithm.

 ## Version 2